sstaub/lighthack/README.md

 Added a keyword „none“ for gaps in the parameter list, former titeled as „empty“.

 ## box2B
-extends the box2A with extra buttons for Parameter Next / Last<br>
+extends the box2A with extra buttons for Next / Last keys<br>
 It uses the buttons of the encoder for posting the Home position

 ## faderwing